-Like most good ideas, Prevention Action Alliance started in the basement.
+Like many good ideas, Prevention Action Alliance started in a basement.

 In 1987, the cocaine epidemic was in full swing.
 Cocaine was available virtually everywhere and cocaine-related hospital emergencies rose to 94,000.
 Homicides increased, children were born with prenatal drug exposure, and crime ravaged low-income neighborhoods where the drug trade flourished.
 We were losing a generation of children to drugs.

 All levels of society mobilized against the cocaine epidemic.
 Hope Taft, who wasn’t yet the first lady of Ohio, brought together a group of parents in her home to discuss how they could work together to protect their children from drug addiction and to empower other parents to do the same.
 Together, they created a nonprofit to raise awareness about the dangers of misusing drugs and alcohol.